index

 Standard distillate makes sense when you're working with:

-• Capsules (crystallization isn't really an issue when it's encapsulated)
+• Capsules (crystallization isn't really an issue when it's encapsulated or using CBD Isolate as your base)

 • Isolate production